 - 20. Move to page 1.5.
 Create titles and input your straightaway length and best gear size data from questions 18 and 19.
-Remember you cannot use the same titles as before because the Nspire remembers all column titles as variables and the data in the column as the assigned values. - 22.
-Press (menu) then Graph Type > Scatter Plot to set up the graph.
-Press (var) and choose your title for the length as the independent variable x.
-Press → then (var) and choose your title for the optimum gear size.
+Remember you cannot use the same titles as before because the Nspire remembers all column titles as variables and the data in the column as the assigned values. - 21.
+Graph the data as a scatter plot of gear size vs. straightaway length.
+Press ⊕ then ⊕ to add a page in the current document.
+Next click 2:Add Graphs using the touchpad or choose it by pressing ▼ then ♣.

-23. Press (enter) and zoom to the data by pressing (menu) then choosing Window/Zoom > Zoom - Data.
+- 22. Press menu then Graph Type > Scatter Plot to set up the graph.
+Press var and choose your title for the length as the independent variable x.
+Press var then var and choose your title for the optimum gear size. - 23.
+Press (enter) and zoom to the data by pressing (menu) then choosing Window/Zoom > Zoom Data.